Why Choose Computer Information Systems?

 Entry-level positions include such jobs as: programmer/analyst, network administrator, systems analyst, computer support specialist, and other related positions in the field.

-This program has close relationships with industry through an industry advisory board and offers internships as a practical hands-on experience.
-The hands-on approach gives graduates a real-world look at their field.
+This program has close relationships with industry through a program advisory board and offers internships as a practical hands-on experience.
+The hands-on approach gives graduates a real-world look at their professional field.

 Furthermore, many sources predict a shortage of much needed IS professionals despite rumors and actual off-shore outsourcing of programming positions over the next several years.
 New Information Systems positions are needed to reflect this changing landscape and to be current with technologies.